codership/documentation/galeracluster/source/galerainstallation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`firewall-config`:

 Next, you will need to change the firewall settings, so that the nodes cna communicate with each other and to ensure that you can interact with them.
-For instance, if you use ``iptables``, complete the following steps:
+For instance, if you use ``iptables`` on CentOS, complete the following steps:

 .. code-block:: console